bico-media/txho/README.md

 {
   "tx": {
     "txid": [Transaction hash],
-    "input": [    // an array with an object per input {
+    "in": [    // an array with an object per input
+      {
         "origin": {
           "txid": [Transaction h where this input originated]